cyverseuk/cyverseuk-util/app_tutorial/agaveapps.md

 ![The new folder menu](newfolder.png)

 Name the new folder
-"TGAC_tutorial" and click "OK" to confirm.
+"EI_tutorial" and click "OK" to confirm.
 Navigate to our newly created folder by clicking on it.
 This is where our app's assets will live, which we'll create in the next sections.

 ### Creating the App assets